 With the Fujifilm X70 being the little sister to the X100T, it shares a lot of the same characteristics.
-The sensor works the same, the speed of the processor is about the same, and even the speed at which it writes to memory cards is very close.
-The main difference is the X70 is a lot smaller and it has a wider lens.
+The sensor works the same, the processor speed is about the same, and the write speed to memory cards is very close.
+The main difference is that the X70 is much smaller and has a wider lens, but both cameras use SD UHS-I memory cards.

-If you’re looking for the best memory card or you want the fastest memory card for the Fujifilm X70, there are only a few options.
+If you’re looking for the best or fastest memory card for the Fujifilm X70, there are only a few options.
 Several brands perform wildly different so it’s important to find the best memory card for your camera so you never run into wait times as your buffer clears.

 Fujifilm X70 Camera Specs